 Students: Name, address, contact details, health data, educational records, including for purposes of financial aid and payment.

-Web Site Visitors (including members of public, prospective employees and prospective students): personally identifiable information (e.g., email address, name, or phone number, basic personal information, background, educational or work history) which is voluntarily provided to the College to apply for employment or enrollment or seek enrollment materials, register for events and conferences or to join a mailing list.
+Web Site Visitors (including members of public, prospective employees and prospective students): personally identifiable information (e.g., email address, name, or phone number, basic personal information, background, educational or work history) which is voluntarily provided to the University to apply for employment or enrollment or seek enrollment materials, register for events and conferences or to join a mailing list.

-The College and third-party vendors use first-party cookies (such as the Google Analytics) and third-party cookies together to monitor and analyze web traffic that can be used to keep track of user behavior and demographics.
+The University and third-party vendors use first-party cookies (such as the Google Analytics) and third-party cookies together to monitor and analyze web traffic that can be used to keep track of user behavior and demographics.
 Users may opt-out of Google Analytics by changing their Ads Settings or by downloading and installing the Opt-out Browser Add-on.

 In the course of such monitoring, these programs may detect such information as email headers, addresses from network packets, and other information.
-Information from these activities is used for the purpose of maintaining the security and performance of the College's networks and computer systems.
+Information from these activities is used for the purpose of maintaining the security and performance of the University's networks and computer systems.

-Web Visit Logs: The College web sites collect and store information from online visitors to help manage those sites and improve service.
+Web Visit Logs: The University web sites collect and store information from online visitors to help manage those sites and improve service.
 This information includes the pages visited on the site, the date and time of the visit, the internet address (URL or IP address) of the referring site, the domain name and IP address from which the access occurred, the version of browser used, the capabilities of the browser, and search terms used on our search engines.

 Data Safeguard Protocols